f3d-app/f3d/doc/dev/ROADMAPS_AND_RELEASES.md

 ## Release cycle

-F3D release cycle is one minor release every three months, in january, april, july and october.
+F3D release cycle is one minor release every three months, in January, April, July and October.
 A minor release may be skipped before a major release.